Top 12 Industrial Designer Skills to Put on Your Resume

 Why It's Important

-Sketching is crucial for industrial designers as it facilitates rapid visualization and exploration of ideas, enables effective communication of concepts, and aids in the iterative refinement of designs, thus playing a key role in the creative and development processes.
+Sketching is crucial for industrial designers as it facilitates rapid visualization and exploration of ideas, enables effective communication of concepts, and aids in the iterative refinement of designs, playing a central role from fuzzy beginnings to crisp intent.

 How to Improve Sketching Skills